strategic-7-marketing/expressionengine-skeleton/README.md

-# ExpressionEngine Skeleton
+# ExpressionEngine Skeleton With Tailwind

 **Default DB Credentials:**\
 DB Name: ee-skeleton\
-User: ee-skeleto\
+User: ee-skeleton\
 Pass: ee-skeleton

 **Default Admin Login Credentials:**\
 User: admin\
 Pass: ee-skel

-An ExpressionEngine Skeleton Website And Template Repository
+## An ExpressionEngine Skeleton Website And Template Repository

 This is meant to be a starting point for a new ExpressionEngine website build project.
 Ideally this repository will be kept up to date with the latest needs from a starting point site.